suesakol/starter-hugo-academic/content/workshops/Intro.tidyverse/index.md

 active: true
 view: 3

-title: "R for Data Science"
+title: "Data Wrangling with Tidyverse"
-summary: An introduction to R
+summary: An introduction to R and Tidyverse with an emphasis on data wrangling
 ---

-Welcome to the page!
+## Datasets

+Statistical Performance Indication (data modified from the World Bank): [{{% staticref "Workshop/R.data/spi_modified.csv" "newtab" %}}csv{{% /staticref %}}]

+## Workshop videos